mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

     Maximum:   204 4664    907 5   8
     # of Seqs: 677

-We see that we\'ve lost about 33 sequences from our dataset with that screen.
+We see that we've lost about 33 sequences from our dataset with that screen.
 Now we want to make sure that we are only considering the same region of the alignment (i.e. positions 204 through 4470).
 We also want to remove any columns from the alignment that only contain gap